Gravitational scattering of two neutron stars

-We compare $\chi^{\rm NR}$ to analytical predictions for nonspinning configurations from the (PN-based) EOB model \texttt{\TEOB{-\dali}{}} \cite{Albanesi:2025txj} and from post-Minkowskian calculations up to 4PM, both in expanded and in EOB-resummed form \cite{Damour:2022ybd}.
-Tidal interactions in \texttt{\TEOB{-\dali}{}} are modelled either using all available next-to-next-to-leading order (NNLO) PN information~\cite{Bernuzzi:2012ci,Gamba:2023mww} or the gravitational self-force resummation of that NNLO PN model~\cite{Bini:2012gu,Bernuzzi:2014owa,Akcay:2018yyh}.
-Tidal effects in PM are considered up to NNLO (4PM)~\cite{Bini:2020flp,Kalin:2020lmz,Jakobsen:2023hig} for the quadrupolar tides and NLO for the octupolar ones~\cite{Kalin:2020lmz}~\footnote{At NNLO~\cite{Jakobsen:2023pvx} we neglected post-adiabatic tides and chose the stars' radii as length scale $R$.}.
-For a quantitative comparison, we compute the tidal contribution by subtracting the NR BH-BH data $\chi^{\rm NR}_{\rm tidal}=\chi^{\rm NR}-\chi^{\rm NR}_0$ .
+Numerical results are compared to analytical predictions for nonspinning configurations from the (PN-based) EOB model \texttt{\TEOB{-\dali}{}} \cite{Albanesi:2025txj} and from post-Minkowskian calculations up to 4PM, both in expanded and in EOB-resummed form \cite{Damour:2022ybd}.
+Tidal interactions in \texttt{\TEOB{-\dali}{}} are modeled either using all available next-to-next-to-leading order (NNLO) PN information~\cite{Bernuzzi:2012ci,Gamba:2023mww} or the gravitational self-force resummation of that NNLO PN model~\cite{Bini:2012gu,Bernuzzi:2014owa,Akcay:2018yyh}.
+Tidal effects in PM are considered up to NNLO (4PM)~\cite{Bini:2020flp,Kalin:2020lmz,Jakobsen:2023hig} for the quadrupolar tides and NLO for the octupolar ones~\cite{Kalin:2020lmz} .~\footnote{At NNLO~\cite{Jakobsen:2023pvx} we neglected post-adiabatic tides and chose the stars' radii as length scale $R$.} For a quantitative comparison, we compute the tidal contribution by subtracting the NR BH-BH data $\chi^{\rm NR}_{\rm tidal}=\chi^{\rm NR}-\chi^{\rm NR}_0$ .
 The middle panel of Fig.~\ref{fig:scata} shows the BH-BH contribution $\chi^{\rm NR}_0$ and analytical predictions. \texttt{\TEOB{-\dali}{}} reproduces quite well NR data at the considered energy, as discussed also in \eg~\cite{Nagar:2021xnh,Albanesi:2025txj}.
 Post-Minkowskian calculations at 4PM reproduce $\chi^{\rm NR}_0$ only for $\Jin/M^2\gtrsim1.75$, while the accurate description of NR data requires a EOB resummation~\cite{Damour:2022ybd} (see also \cite{Buonanno:2024vkx}).
-Assuming the approximate parameterization $\chi\approx\chi_{\rm free}+\kappa_2^T u$ with $u$ a function weakly dependent on tidal parameters, we calculate from the two simulated sequences the ``tidal free'' term $\chi_{\rm free}^{\rm NR}=[\kappa_2^T({\rm SLy})\chi^{\rm NR}({\rm MS1b})-\kappa_2^T({\rm MS1b})\chi^{\rm NR}({\rm MS1b})]/[\kappa_2^T({\rm SLy})-\kappa_2^T({\rm MS1b})]$~\cite{Damour:2009wj}.
+Assuming the approximate parametrization $\chi\approx\chi_{\rm free}+\kappa_2^T u$ with $u$ a function weakly dependent on tidal parameters, we calculate from the two simulated sequences the ``tidal-free'' term $\chi_{\rm free}^{\rm NR}=[\kappa_2^T({\rm SLy})\chi^{\rm NR}({\rm MS1b})-\kappa_2^T({\rm MS1b})\chi^{\rm NR}({\rm SLy})]/[\kappa_2^T({\rm SLy})-\kappa_2^T({\rm MS1b})]$~\cite{Damour:2009wj}.
 The middle panel of Fig.~\ref{fig:scata} shows that $\chi_{\rm free}^{\rm NR}$ is compatible with the BH-BH $\chi^{\rm NR}_0$.
-This demonstrates that $\chi^{\rm NR}$ from neutron star simulations consistently incorporates the point-mass contribution as in BH-BH simulations, and that $u$ is indeed an approximately EOS-insensitive (quasi-universal) function.
+This demonstrates that $\chi^{\rm NR}$ from neutron star simulations consistently incorporates the point-mass contribution as in BH-BH simulations, and that $u$ is indeed an approximately EOS-insensitive (quasiuniversal) function.